vandamd/vandamdinh.astro/src/content/projects.md

 [Mixtape](https://github.com/vandamd/mixtape) - A simple and minimal mixtape generator for Spotify playlists.
 Built with Flask, FFmpeg, Spotipy, Spotdl.

 [Micro-Scale Pumped Hydro System](https://github.com/vandamd/MDM2-Hydro) - Evaluated the suitablility of these systems.
 Developed a simplified mathematical model.
+Built with Python, Bayesian Optimisation, Pandas and Plotly.